storyprotocol/documentation/docs/Concepts/dispute-module/uma-arbitration-policy.md

 next:
   description: ''
 ---
-> 🚧 Warning: Only in v1.3
->
-> The UMA Arbitration Policy is only available in v1.3 of our protocol, which is not yet documented.

 > 📘 UMA
 >
 > For detailed information on how UMA's dispute resolution works, [visit their website](https://uma.xyz/).